0x4248/light_builtins/README.md

 This is a repository of the linux builtin commands that is lightweight and fast.

 The commands are written in C++, C, Rust and Python.
+There is also a lighter weight version which has smaller code size and is written in C.

 ## 📝 Commands List
 Here is a list of the commands and their availability: